ImplFerris/esp32-book/README.md

 ## License

-The impl Rust on ESP32 book(this project) is distributed under the following licenses:
+The "impl Rust for ESP32" book(this project) is distributed under the following licenses:

 * The code samples and free-standing Cargo projects contained within this book are licensed under the terms of both the [MIT License] and the [Apache License v2.0].
 * The written prose contained within this book is licensed under the terms of the Creative Commons [CC-BY-SA v4.0] license.